saltstack/salt-enhancement-proposals/black.md

 checks, it will allow us all to focus on the logic and design of the PRs which will increase the stability and quality of Salt.

+#### Lint Names

+Additionally, on the rare occasion that we need to disable lint rules, we will disable based on name, instead of number.
+The existing disabled lint numbers will be changed to the corresponding names as part of the PR that implements this SEP.

 ### Git Blame?

 Because the introduction of Black will absolutely touch every file in the